DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * other relocation expenses

 If you are eligible, you will receive a maximum IRP of £10,000, in 2 instalments of £5,000 spread over 2 years.
-If you received an IRP payment for the 2023 to 2024 academic year you cannot receive the IRP again.
+If you received the IRP payment for the 2023 to 2024 academic year you cannot receive the IRP again.
 The IRP is available whether you teach full-time or part-time.
 The IRP is a 2 year trial to support non-UK citizen who want to teach in England.
 2024 to 2025 is the second year of the trial.
 [Learn more about teaching in England if you trained outside the UK](/non-uk-teachers/teach-in-england-if-you-trained-overseas).